 And I am very concerned that a continent of us, with so many hot spots, where you have conflicts going on, will sooner or later be affected by the COVID-19 pandemic, and it will become extremely challenging to fight the war against COVID in those regions.
 So, I think you begin to face a double war in a single country or in an entire region.
 We must put that into our continental strategy to be able to make sure that we’re prepared to root out COVID when they finally get into these conflict regions.
 But, very importantly, to end, it will be that this is the time for us to silence the guns, silence all the guns everywhere in Africa, so that we can fight this common enemy.

-AMY GOODMAN: Dr. John Nkengasong, thank you so much for joining us, director for Africa’s Centres for Disease Control and Prevention, trained as a virologist who used to work at the Centers for Disease Control.
+AMY GOODMAN: Dr. John Nkengasong, thank you so much for joining us, director for Africa’s Centers for Disease Control and Prevention, trained as a virologist who used to work at the Centers for Disease Control.

 When we come back, as the pandemic surges throughout the United States, we look at the impact on Latinx workers, apparel workers, meatpackers, farmworkers, so hard hit.
 Stay with us.